nuno1212s/febft/README.md

 The properties of these systems are such that despite the failure of (up to) `f` nodes (due to software bugs, power outages, malicious attackers, etc) the service abstraction will continue operating as usual.

-Different from prior art in this field, usually implemented in Java, Rust was the language of choice to implement all the typical SMR sub-protocols present in FeBFT.
-Many people are (rightfully so!) excited about the use of Rust in new (and even older) software, because of its safety properties associated with the many compile time checks present in the compiler, that are able to hunt down common use-after-free as well as concurrency related bugs.

 There are infinitely many use cases for BFT systems, which will undoubtedly improve the availability of a digital service.
 However, a less robust class of systems, called CFT